kbase/cdm-spark-events-importers/README.md

   else for processing.
 * Do not assume that the event will only occur once.
-In the case of upstream failures, an event may be provided to the importer more than once - the importer should take this into account and prevent adding duplicate data to the database. the CheckM2 example code shows how to handle this.
+In the case of upstream failures, an event may be provided to the importer more than once - the importer should take this into account and prevent adding duplicate data to the database.
+The CheckM2 example code shows how to handle this.
 * The same importer is called for all versions of a Docker image.
 If data needs to be processed differently for different versions of the image, it is the importer's responsibility to do so.